Aero knitting needles are a discontinued brand that was very popular in the 1960s, 1970s & 1980s.

 Cons

-- Some may not like the feel of the plastic
+- Some may not like the feel

-Where Are Aero Knitting Needles Made?
+Where Are Aero Needles Made?

-What Are Aero Knitting Needles Made Of?
+What Are Aero Needles Made Of?

-You’re sure to find one to suit your needs.
+Smooth, quality knitting needles guaranteed to last years.
+You’ll find one to suit your needs.

 I found what may be an Aero knitting needle point protector, but I am not sure.
 It is a circle on a short stump with a slot in it.
 It is made of some rubber type substance and on one side says AERO and the other made in England.
 Could it be a point protector?